TZstatsADS/Spring2020-Project4-group1/README.md

 **Contribution statement**: [default]
 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-+ Guo, Junyan: He .
++ Guo, Junyan: He

-+ Chen, Shuyi: She .
++ Chen, Shuyi:

 + Heagy, David  He .

-+ Xie, Wenjie: She .
++ Xie, Wenjie: She is responsible for the R1+R2+P2 part

 + Chen, Shenghan: She .